GeneralVader/leo_project/README.md

   3. In the third step you will clone our repo and place it in your package and again repeat the customary step of compiling the catkin package and sourcing its devel file as stated above.

   4. Now, we will move towards installing Differential Drive plugins.
 If you are using Melodic distro, then you should have this package inbuilt.
-But if you are on some other distro or somehow not having it, then you may install it from here.
+But if you are on some other distro or somehow not having it, then you may clone this <a href = "https://github.com/ros-controls/ros_controllers">repo</a> and move ahead.

  4. Open a fresh terminal and launch the following code in it.<br>